torstenboettjer/sandbox/README.md

 ## Sandbox

-A linux sandbox is a prerequisite, desktop systems like Windows or ChromeOS provide a Linux subsystem that is easy to set up for Mac user there is an [project](https://github.com/LnL7/nix-darwin) that aims to bring the convenience of a declarative system approach directly to macOS.
-Setting up a Linux development environment the disk size should be increased to at least *50GB*, after that the Nix package manager can be installed.
+Desktop systems like [Windows](https://learn.microsoft.com/en-us/windows/wsl/about) or [ChromeOS](https://chromeos.dev/en/linux) let developers to run a Linux environment without without installing a second operating system.
+For MacOS there is a [community project](https://github.com/LnL7/nix-darwin).
+For a development environment the avialable disk size should be at least *80GB*, after that the Nix package manager can be installed.

 ```sh
 sh <(curl -L https://nixos.org/nix/install) --daemon --yes
 ```

 The package manager enables functional deployments and provides features like reproducibility, isolation, and atomic upgrades.
-Key features is ensuring that a package is built in the same way every time, regardless of the environment, which is achieved through precise specification of dependencies and build instructions.
-After the installation, the shell session needs a restart.
+Key features is ensuring a consitent package deployments through precise specification of dependencies and build instructions.
+To activate the package manager, reference is added to the shell configuration, after the installation, the session requires a restart.

 ```sh
 exec bash && source ./.bashrc